|

 into Washburn county and look the country over with a view of

 purchasing some land.
-As soon as Mr. Elver saw the conditions of
+As soon as Mr. Elver saw the conditions

 the land and character of the soil he at once purchased a section of